iforgotband/Operations/README.markdown

 # Declaration of Purpose

 Development Operations(DevOps)  as we like to call it, refers to the processes by which a bunch of unstable code monkies are herded in a productive fashion.
-It’s an answer to the chaos that is distanced cooperation. attempting to work on the same complex set of documents, at the same time.
+It’s an answer to the chaos of distanced cooperation. attempting to work on the same complex set of documents, at the same time.
 Our solution is in automation, and the idea of Continuous Integration(CI).
 This particular Ops repository is here to serve as a template for new Ops packages, and also the repository of those that already exist,